 Hello there!
 I am Dmitry Baranov, a tenure-track BUL (Biträdande Universitetslektor in Swedish, equivalent to Assistant Professor) at the Division of Chemical Physics at Lund University in Lund, Sweden.

 I got my education and early training in chemistry in Russia (B.Sc.
 2008, Mendeleev University of Chemical Technology of Russia).
-Early involvement in academic research was one of the requirements at my department (Higher Chemical College of the Russian Academy of Sciences) which I took to the heart by joining a laboratory of Chemistry of Nanomaterials at the Kurnakov Institute of General and Inorganic Chemistry in Moscow (Prof. Sergey Gubin, Dr. Gleb Yurkov) working on magnetic nanoparticles and their composites with organic polymers.
+Early involvement in academic research was one of the requirements at my department (Higher Chemical College of the Russian Academy of Sciences), which I took to heart by joining a laboratory of Chemistry of Nanomaterials at the Kurnakov Institute of General and Inorganic Chemistry in Moscow (Prof. Sergey Gubin, Dr. Gleb Yurkov) working on magnetic nanoparticles and their composites with organic polymers.

 In grad school, I experimented with femtosecond laser pulses to probe the electronic structure of lead sulfide nanocrystals, which are promising materials for applications in photovoltaics and infrared technologies.
 You can read more about it in the doctoral dissertation "Synthesis of Lead Sulfide Nanocrystals and Their Two-Dimensional Electronic Spectra in a Spinning Cell."

-All in all, the three ropes - nanochemistry, self-assembly, and spectroscopy brought me to my current research about the collective properties of light-emitting nanocrystals.
+The three ropes - nanochemistry, self-assembly, and spectroscopy brought me to my current research about the collective properties of light-emitting nanocrystals.
 When I am not in the lab or behind a laptop, I enjoy watching movies, reading books, and playing ultimate frisbee with Akka in Lund (Sweden) or Basilisks in Genova (Italy).